-- \cdot In order to minimize damages on MLCC, preheating MLCC and PCB is necessary. - A hot plate and a hot air type preheater should be used for preheating - .
+- $\cdot$ In order to minimize damages on MLCC, preheating MLCC and PCB is necessary. - A hot plate and a hot air type preheater should be used for preheating - .
 Do not cool down MLCC and PCB rapidly after soldering. - Keep the contact time between the outer termination of MLCC and the soldering iron as short as possible.
 Long soldering time may cause problems such as adhesion deterioration by the leaching phenomenon of the outer termination.

-Variation ofSolderingTemp.Temp.(°C) Pre-heating Soldering Cooling
+Variation of Soldering Cooling

-Time(sec) Time(sec) Time(sec)
+Temp.
+Time(sec) Time(sec)

 ΔT ≤ 130 300±10°C max ≥60 ≤4 -

-Control Δ T in the solder iron and preheating temperature.
+\ Control $\Delta$ T in the solder iron and preheating temperature.